 D

-DeCA – Acceptable for second and subsequent references for the Defense Commissary Agency.
-Note the lowercase "e" which is part of the acronym but doesn’t stand for a separate word.
+DeCA – Acceptable for second and subsequent references to the Defense Commissary Agency.
+Note the lowercase “e” that is part of the acronym but doesn’t stand for a separate word.

-The correct acronym for “Defense Department” is “DOD” with an uppercase “O” in the center; use on second reference after “Defense Department” or when the stand-alone acronym suffices depending upon use.
-Do NOT use “DoD” except when writing Defense Department news/press releases or when otherwise directed.
+The correct acronym for War Department is DOW, with an uppercase “O” in the center.
+Use DOW on second reference after War Department or when the stand-alone acronym suffices depending upon use.

-Department of Defense seal and logo use - The Department of Defense seal and DOD logo are not interchangeable.
-The DOD seal has restricted usage and is limited to official DOD leader correspondence, legal documents, reports, memoranda, ceremonial booklets, certificates and awards.
-There is no substitute for the DOD seal, and there is no optional graphic that represents the DOD.
+Department of War seal and logo use – The Department of War seal and DOW logo are not interchangeable.
+Do NOT use the DOW seal, as it has restricted usage and is limited to official DOW leader correspondence, legal documents, reports, memoranda, ceremonial booklets, certificates and awards.
+There is no substitute for the DOW seal, and there is no optional graphic that represents the DOW.

-The DOD logo consists of the Pentagon icon and is typeset in Crimson Text Regular.
+The DOW logo consists of the Pentagon icon and is typeset in Crimson Text Regular.
 It should be used for the majority of MC&FP and Military OneSource print and digital content.
-When applying the DOD logo to existing or new Military OneSource signatures (i.e. brand, properties and program marks), always position the DOD logo to the left.
+When applying the DOW logo to existing or new Military OneSource signatures (i.e., brand, properties and program marks), always position the DOW logo to the left.

-For more information, consult the DOD logo and DOD seal usage guidelines.
+For more information, consult the DOW logo and DOW seal usage guidelines.

 DODDS – Acceptable for second and subsequent references to Department of Defense Dependents Schools.
 Note the plurals and lack of apostrophe.
 DODDS and DOD Dependents Schools refer to the school system.
 Use Defense Department dependents school or schools when referring to any of the system’s schools in constructions that don’t use a formal name.